Foreign policy of the Nixon administration: Bangladesh, India and Pakistan

-A war for independence broke out in East Pakistan in 1971 with Bangladesh and India against Pakistan—an American ally.
+In March 1971, the Bangladesh Liberation War broke out in East Pakistan between Bengali nationalists and the Pakistani military government of Yahya Khan.
+Nixon supported Pakistan against Bengali separatists and their ally India.
 Nixon sent the Task Force 74 carrier group to the Bay of Bengal to weigh in on Pakistan's side but without any combat action.
 Nixon and Kissinger saw India as a threat to U.S. interests, yet they were constrained by their belief that the American public would not accept hostilities against a fellow democracy.
 Pakistan was needed to facilitate secret talks underway with China that led to a revolutionary rapprochement turning China from enemy to friend.
 Nixon feared that an Indian invasion of West Pakistan would risk total Soviet domination of the region, and that it would seriously undermine the global position of the United States and the regional position of America's new tacit ally, China.
-To demonstrate to China the bona fides of the United States as an ally, and in direct violation of the US Congress-imposed sanctions on Pakistan, Nixon sent military supplies to Pakistan and routed them through Jordan and Iran, while also encouraging China to increase its arms supplies to Pakistan.
-In the end Pakistan lost and Bangladesh became independent, but the USSR did not expand its control.
+In direct violation of the U.S. Congress-imposed sanctions on Pakistan, Nixon covertly sent military supplies to Pakistan through Iran and Jordan.
+However the war ended in a Pakistani defeat and Bangladesh became a sovereign country.
 India resented the American role for decades.

 Later in 1974, India conducted its first nuclear test, Smiling Buddha, which was opposed by the US.
 However, the US concluded that the test did not violate any agreement and proceeded with a June 1974 shipment of enriched uranium for the Tarapur reactor.